Speed Work For Strength GainsJan 09, 2022

 This common misconception of lifting heavy in every workout is usually one novice trainees and coaches make, thinking that the effectiveness of their training is judged by how hard it is.
 Newsflash, the human body isn’t a gumball machine and doesn’t spit out candy every time you put a quarter in (hard training).

 See, there is a point of diminishing returns.
-If you’re not allowing for proper recovery between higher threshold sessions (maximal lifting are the more demanding sessions on the central nervous system), you’ll eventually overtrain and start going backward with your progress.
+If you’re not allowing for proper recovery between higher threshold sessions (maximal lifting is the more demanding session on the central nervous system), you’ll eventually overtrain and start going backward with your progress.
 Or get injured.

 The reality is that hard training sessions need to be interspersed with ‘easier’ training sessions.
 Another component of this is utilizing strength methods that differ.
 Let me explain.

 When different methods are utilized, the potential of altering the force-velocity curve is realistic.
 The force-velocity curve examines the interactions between force and velocity.
 It suggests there is an inverse relationship where external resistance increases the movement velocity decreases (maximal effort work) and where external resistance decreases movement velocity increases respectively (Bomba, 2009).

 That’s all well in good, but what does this mean to the average trainee who wants to get stronger?
 It means that there is low-hanging fruit using methods such as the dynamic effort method to improve the rate of force development (RFD).
 This method of using non-maximal loads with the highest attainable velocity.
 The primary objective is to improve RFD and increase the corridor of recruited and trained motor units (Zatsiorsky & Kraemer, 2006).

 Dynamic Effort Training Guidelines

 - Utilizes high-threshold motor units and facilitates RFD